amit-1901/Time-Day-Tracker/README.md

-#Word-Time
+#Time-Day Tracker

-Words-Time is a simple web application that displays the current time, date, and day in real-time.
+Time-Day Tracker is a simple web application that displays the current time, date, and day in real-time.
 It’s designed to provide users with up-to-date information based on their local time zone.
 The application uses HTML, CSS, and JavaScript to create an engaging and interactive user interface.

 Features :